By Kaitlyn Ersek on Jan 12, 2023 10:00:00 AM

 3. Mitigating Climate Change - Due to carbon sequestration, soils have the ability to remove carbon dioxide from the atmosphere and store that carbon in the soil.
 Carbon-rich soils than hold onto more water and carbohydrates feed soil microbes.

 In the below TEDx Talk, Karen Wynne, farmer, and organic farm planner explain how healthy soils are critical for keeping water clean, producing food, and buffering the effects of extreme weather.

 Soil – From Dirt To Lifetime

 Many of us think of soil as dirt.
 We see soil as something to simply prop up and grow plants in.
 But, in reality, the soil is critical to food production.

 Soil is a vibrant community of living organisms.
 In fact, soil scientists say there are more living organisms beneath the soil than there are above it.
 If it wasn't for soil functioning as a community of life, we wouldn't have food or water.

 Yet, we are losing our soil at an unprecedented rate.
-In the last half century, we have lost about half of our topsoil in the America.
+In the last half-century, we have lost about half of our topsoil in America.
 And, according to the United Nations, about 25% of the world's soil is now degraded.
-The degradation, coupled with the fact that soil is not a renewable resources, places farmers and society in a dilemma.
+The degradation, coupled with the fact that soil is not a renewable resource, places farmers and society in a dilemma.
 How can we continue to produce food, and live our lives of comfort, while also caring for the soil?

 Using Microbials To Improve Soil Health

-Learn more about the science behind Holganix Bio 800+ below.
+Learn more about the science behind Holganix Bio 800+ Agriculture below.